 At this age, your kid is full of energy.
 In the process, anything can happen.
 If an unfavorable and unexpected thing happens, for example, a medical emergency, let them know the importance of protecting themselves.
-Getting insurance coverages will come in handy in events such as car accidents and other health-related complications.
+Getting insurance coverage will come in handy in events such as car accidents and other health-related complications.

 We have listed below some of the major forms of insurance coverage that you should let your child know about:

 - Be with the emergency fund: This may not be a classic insurance cover; however, having some money in place to counter unplanned occurrences is very important.

 - Subscribe to auto and home insurance: This insurance cover will protect them in cases such as accidents, destruction to their homes or vehicles, and so much more.